magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/order-email-sent-from-the-server-email-address.md

 ---
 title: Order email sent from the server email address
-labels: 2.2.4,Magento Commerce Cloud,known issues,order email,patch,troubleshooting
+labels: 2.2.4,Magento Commerce Cloud,known issues,order email,patch,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises
 ---

 This articles provides a patch for the known Adobe Commerce on cloud infrastructure 2.2.4 issue related to order emails being sent from the server email address.

 ## Issue

 Order confirmation emails are sent from the Apache server email address.
-Other emails (Forgot password and so on) sent from the configured email addresses.
+Other emails (Forgot password and so on) are sent from the configured email addresses.

 <ins>Steps to reproduce</ins>: